-Our Job Vacancies feature (premium membership required) was launched just over one year ago, but its popularity already exceeds all our expectations.
-With our members submitting these job vacancies anonymously, each of their submissions helps another teacher find new and interesting positions at international schools worldwide.
+Our Job Vacancies feature (premium membership required) was launched just over two years ago, but its popularity already exceeds all our expectations.
+With our members submitting these job vacancies, each of their submissions helps another teacher find new and interesting positions at international schools worldwide.
 Every job vacancy submission helps schools around the globe reach new people who might just be the perfect fit for the position.

 Submit the job vacancies you know about today at your international school and earn free premium membership!
 You get one week of free premium membership for every job vacancy you submit.

-Looking at all the submitted job vacancies so far, we would like to share a bit of statistics that we found.
+Looking at all the submitted job vacancies so far, we would like to share a few statistics that we found.

 We have designed the job vacancies page to keep all of the submitted job vacancies on one page, even if they have expired.
 We wanted our members to see which job positions have shown up for a school over time, and how many times a certain job position has shown up over time as well.
 For example, maybe if the school has just posted about the job position you are looking for last month, that position probably won’t show up the following month or the following year or two for that matter.
 Or if the position keeps showing up for a school, one might wonder why they are consistently having that job available each year.
 The expired job vacancy postings are clearly marked, so it is clear which ones are active or not.